Gerald Washington (boxer): Washington vs Helenius

 On 13 July, 2019, Washington fought Robert Helenius.
 The fight was competitive, as both fighters were throwing and taking a lot of punches.
 In the eighth round, Washington caught Helenius with a long right hand, sending him straight to the canvas.
 The referee immediately waved the fight off, and Washington was awarded the KO victory over Helenius.

 Washington vs Martin

-On February 22, 2020, Washington ranked #9 by the IBF at heavyweight fought former world champion Charles Martin, who ranked #11 by the IBF at the time.
-Washington was knocked down by Martin in the second round and despite beating the count, the referee decided he is not fit to continue, awarding Martin the sixth round TKO win.
+On the undercard of Deontay Wilder vs. Tyson Fury II on 22 February 2020, Washington, ranked #9 by the IBF at heavyweight, fought former world champion Charles Martin, who was ranked #11 by the IBF at the time.
+Washington was knocked down by Martin in the second round and despite beating the count, the referee decided he was not fit to continue, awarding Martin the sixth round TKO win.

 Outside of boxing

 On September 16, 2014 Washington was arrested during a routine traffic stop.
 The arrest took place in Burbank, California.
 According to some sources, Washington was pulled over because his Chevrolet truck was 'straddling the lines' and also had expired tags.
 Washington fully cooperated with the police and was not under the influence.
 However the police noticed that there was a warrant for his arrest for previously driving without a licence.
 A bail of $5,000 was set after Washington was taken into custody.